jhueppauff/VisitorRegistration/Third Party Notices.md

 ## Trademark Notices

-Microsoft® is either a registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+Microsoft® is either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.